Contributed by Dr. Johnathan Elliott

 It’s that time of year for the heat and humidity of the dog days of summer.
-Temperatures in the Tennessee Valley are already reaching the mid-90s and will only increase as we move into June.
-So now is the time to protect your pets from heatstroke.
+Temperatures in the Tennessee Valley soaring to the mid to upper-90s.

 Heatstroke is a rapid rise in body temperature and a true emergency that untreated will lead to organ failure and death.
 Body temperatures will reach levels as high as 104 to 109 degrees Fahrenheit.
 Environmental factors of humidity, and high temperatures combined with exercise, although exercise is not necessary, and concurrent medical problems such as obesity, respiratory disorders, or heart disease increase the risk of heatstroke dramatically.
 Dogs and cats do not have the ability for significant sweat production, so they rely on panting for body heat loss.
 Short faced, small chested cat and dog breeds such as Persians, Pugs, and Bulldogs are particularly sensitive because their body types are inefficient body heat regulators.
 Almost any change in their routine in the face of summer’s heat and humidity puts them at risk.